McKlay/cnn-companion-book/docs/chapter14.md

     - toc
 ---

-Perfect, Clay!
-Let’s now move into **Chapter 14**, where everything from the previous chapters starts to take shape in a **full training loop.** This is where you finally *run the model*, watch it *learn*, and start logging the journey from raw pixels to meaningful predictions.

----

 # Chapter 14: *Training Loop Mechanics*

 > *“This is where the magic happens—not in the layers, not in the loss—but in the loop where learning actually unfolds.”*